frimik/awesome-devops/README.md

 - [awesome_bot](https://github.com/dkhamsing/awesome_bot) - awesome_bot checks for valid URLs in a file, it can be used to verify pull requests updating a README.
 - [Keiko](https://github.com/keikoproj/keiko#keiko-components) - Keiko - Enable Kubernetes at scale - from Intuit.
 Creators of Argo CD etc.

+## Orchestration

+- [OperatorHub](https://operatorhub.io/) - OperatorHub.io is a new home for the Kubernetes community to share Operators.
+Find an existing Operator or list your own today.
+- [ArgoCD](https://github.com/argoproj/argo-cd) - Declarative continuous deployment for Kubernetes. https://argoproj.github.io/argo-cd/

 ## Command Line and Tooling

 - [Script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go